 Now that you are ready where do you look for fish and how do you catch them?
 Look for winter steelhead in slower water, woody areas, and spots that offer some shelter from the current.
 Because their metabolism is slow they avoid heavy currents.
 Seems like they favor areas that offer security and comfort.
 Seams in slower water created by structure are prime lies and should always be checked.

 The most common method we use in winter on the Manistee, Pere Marquette and other rivers is Float Fishing.
 It is producing very successful results.
-Eleven foot switch rods, long leaders and egg flies are giving us fantastic results.
+Eleven foot switch rods, long leaders and egg flies and beads are giving us fantastic results.
 On smaller water we use more standard strike indicator nymphing.
 It is a very satisfying way to catch steelhead.
 Use the same method that you use to catch trout during the summer just use bigger equipment and heavier leaders and tippet.
 In winter this method is deadly on the Pere Marquette River in the slower moving pools where steelhead lie.
 Don’t be surprised when you catch trout on these rigs also.

-90% of the time we fish eggs, primarily clown eggs in a large variety of colors.
+90% of the time we fish egg patterns, primarily clown eggs and beads in a large variety of colors.
 I carry a couple of sizes, the size of my thumbnail and of my little fingernail.
 Pick the size based on water clarity.
 Other than eggs some black stones should be in your arsenal because those bugs can get busy along the bottom this time of year.
 Also fluorocarbon can pay big dividends during the winter as water clarity is almost gin clear.
 I carry 6, 7, and 8 pound test Sniper from Sunline.
 More about this in the future.

 Swinging for Steelhead